-Previous studies on review-involved recommendation mostly adopt the following scheme: the user and item documents are firstly constructed by merging the associated reviews (i.e., reviews of the user and reviews for the item), wherein each textual token is vectorized via word embedding methods like~\cite{mikolov2013distributed} and~\cite{pennington2014glove}.
-The two types of documents are respectively processed via convolutional neural networks to generate the user and item representations, followed by a matching function (e.g., dot product, Factorization Machines (FM)~\cite{guo2020enhancing}) to predict the final rating score.
-Based on this scheme, methods like DeepCoNN \cite{zheng2017joint}, TransNets \cite{catherine2017transnets}, D-Attn \cite{seo2017interpretable}, and MPCN \cite{tay2018multi} have achieved some improvements over their contenders.
-Distinct from these approaches, recent efforts have been dedicated to the modeling of review aspects~\cite{bauman2017aspect, wang2018explainable, cheng2018aspect, chin2018anr}.
-The aspect, which refers to the item attribute that users mentioned in textual reviews, such as \emph{style} for \emph{clothing}, and \emph{battery} for \emph{mobile phones}, summarizes certain user preferences in most cases (see Fig.~\ref{fig:introduction}).
-In general, these high-level aspect features are firstly extracted through well developed tools, such as topic modeling~\cite{cheng2018aspect}, which are then integrated with the matrix factorization backbones~\cite{liu2021factor}.
+Previous studies on review-involved recommendation mostly adopt a standard scheme: the user and item documents are firstly constructed by merging the associated reviews (i.e., reviews of the user and reviews for the item), wherein each textual token is vectorized via word embedding methods~\cite{mikolov2013distributed,pennington2014glove}.
+The two types of documents are respectively processed via convolutional neural networks to generate the user and item representations, followed by a matching function (e.g., dot product and Factorization Machines~\cite{guo2020enhancing}) to predict the final rating score.
+Based on this scheme, methods like DeepCoNN \cite{zheng2017joint}, TransNets \cite{catherine2017transnets}, D-Attn \cite{seo2017interpretable}, and MPCN \cite{tay2018multi} have achieved some improvements over other baselines.
+Distinct from these approaches, recent efforts have been dedicated to the review aspect modeling~\cite{bauman2017aspect, wang2018explainable, cheng2018aspect, chin2018anr}.
+Foremost, the aspect is defined as follows: \begin{itemize}[leftmargin=*] \item \textbf{Aspect}~-~It is embodied with high-level semantics, representing the attributes of items that users comment on in their reviews~\cite{cheng2018aspect}.
+For example, in the review `` Excellent, pretty useful, \textit{easy to use} and \textit{reliable}.
+These Airpods work well and are \textit{comfortable} to my ears'', the user mentioned the aspects \textit{easy to use}, \textit{reliable}, and \textit{comfortable} of item \textit{Airpods} (as shown in Fig.~\ref{fig:introduction}). \end{itemize} In general, these high-level aspect features are firstly extracted through well-developed tools, such as topic modeling~\cite{cheng2018aspect}, which are then integrated with the matrix factorization backbones~\cite{liu2021factor}.